hisschemoller/nwjs-tutorial/README.md

 On MacOS Mojave I created the icon files as described in the first tutorial and ran `iconutil` as described in the second one.
 That worked.
 A general overview of the steps:

 1. Create all the required `png` images.
+(For this tutorial they're in `assets/icons/metronome.iconset`).
 2. Put all files in a folder and rename the folder so the name ends with `.iconset`.
 In this case `metronome.iconset`.
 3. Start Terminal and `cd` to the directory where the `.iconset` is.
 4. Run `iconutil` to generate the `.icns` file, like this: